John Wilson (Scottish missionary): Arrival in India and Early Missionary activities

 In 1829, a year after his graduation, Wilson and his wife went to Bombay as Christian missionaries supported by the Church of Scotland.

 The couple first studied Marathi at Harnai; then in 1831 they moved back to Bombay, where Wilson established the Ambroli Church for the people.

 During 1830-1831, Wilson engaged in debates with Hindu apologists in Bombay.

 In 1830, his protege Ram Chandra, a Hindu convert to Christianity, debated with several Hindu Brahmin apologists in public.

 In 1831, Wilson himself debated with the Hindu Pandit Morobhatt Dandekar, who summarized his arguments in a Marathi language work titled Shri Hindu Dharma Sthapana.

 Wilson translated Dandekar's text into English, and responded to it in his An Exposure of the Hindu Religion.
 Narayan Rao of Satara responded to Wilson's text in a pamphlet edited by Dandekar, and Wilson responded to it with A Second Exposure of the Hindoo Religion (1834).

+Wilson was among the one of Christian missionaries who participated in famous religious polemics with Vishnubuva Brahmachari - an ascetic defender of the Hindu dharma.
+These meetings were held at Mumbai sea shore from 15 January 1857 to 28 May 1857 on every Thursday evening.
+Rev. George Bowen had published a book viz.
+Discussions by the Sea Side giving brief report of these meetings.